dazzaji/mcp-agent-router/README.md

 ---

 This cheat-sheet should serve as a reliable guide for running your `mcp-agent-router` project, including all the tricky steps we encountered during the setup.
 Let me know if there’s anything else you’d like added!
-This will connect the inspector to the gateway-agent and present a URL for you to access the inspector UI.
-From the UI, you should be able to call tools exposed by gateway agent, which will in turn route requests to the appropriate downstream servers.
-The debug=True parameters we set earlier will help to pinpoint where issues are arising.
-Make sure that servers A and B are accessible on port 5000 and 5001 on your local machine, respectively.
-If you use Docker and don't expose these ports on host network (via the `ports` configuration in docker-compose), you'll need to attach to the network the containers create with the following command so that the DNS entries for the services are present: `docker network connect <networkname> <containername>`